Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/06. Digital Asset Management/03. Creating DAM Assets[ch]/README.md

 # Creating DAM Assets in Content Hub

+This scenario shows how to create an asset to be used with Sitecore DAM.

 1. Go to your Content Hub instance.

 1. Click on "Create" on the top menu.